mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to go forward press alt-right (ctrl-underscore?)
     * I changed to cmd-right on macOS

+## Hot Exit

+* by default when VS Code is exited, all unsaved changes are remembered and are reapplied when the app is restarted
+  * called "hot exit"
+  * no warning about unsaved changes is provided
+* to disable this, add the setting `files.hotExit: "off"`
+  * with this disabled, a warning is provided if there is an attempt to exit the app without saving changes
+  * if you choose to exit anyway, the changes will be lost

 ## Images

 * when an image file is selected in the Explorer panel